Experience the Vibrance: Top 10 Festival Tours in India You Can’t Miss!

 During Holi, indulge in mouth-watering sweets like gujiya (a sweet dumpling filled with khoya and dry fruits) and malpua (a syrup-soaked pancake).
 Thandai, a refreshing milk-based drink flavored with spices and nuts, is a popular beverage during this festival.

 Navratri is marked by fasting and special dietary restrictions.
-During this festival, try vrat ka khana, which includes dishes made without grains and onions.
-Sabudana khichdi (tapioca pearl dish), kuttu ki puri (buckwheat flour bread), and singhare ke atte ka halwa (water chestnut flour dessert) are popular choices.
+Try vrat ka khana, including sabudana khichdi, kuttu ki puri, and singhare ke atte ka halwa.

 Pongal and Onam are harvest festivals celebrated with grand feasts.
 During Pongal, savor the sweet dish named after the festival, made from rice, milk, and jaggery.
-Onam’s highlight is the Onam Sadhya, a traditional vegetarian feast served on a banana leaf, featuring an array of dishes like avial (mixed vegetable curry), sambar, rasam, and payasam (sweet pudding).
+Onam’s highlight is the Onam Sadhya, a traditional vegetarian feast served on a banana leaf.
+It features dishes like avial (mixed vegetable curry), sambar, rasam, and payasam (sweet pudding).

-At the Pushkar Camel Fair, enjoy the local Rajasthani cuisine, which includes dishes like dal bati churma (lentils with baked wheat balls and sweet crumbled wheat), gatte ki sabzi (gram flour dumplings in yogurt gravy), and ker sangri (a desert bean and berry curry).
+At the Pushkar Camel Fair, enjoy the local Rajasthani cuisine, including dal bati churma (lentils with baked wheat balls and sweet crumbled wheat), gatte ki sabzi (gram flour dumplings in yogurt gravy), and ker sangri (a desert bean and berry curry).
 The fair also offers a variety of street food and snacks to keep you energized throughout the festivities.

 Exploring these local cuisines adds a delicious dimension to your festival tour, allowing you to savor the diverse flavors of India.